bgribble/multihist/README.md

 ## multihist -- manage multiple open shell histories

 I use tmux and typically have 10 or so `bash` shells open at any one time.
 I use shell history fairly aggressively to minimize how much I type.
 It's always been frustrating to me that `bash` wants a single HISTFILE and that reading, writing, and searching it works sort of poorly.

 ### Goals

 * Up-arrow in a shell always steps through the history of commands typed in that specific shell
-* Ctrl-R (reverse isearch) can search the history of all the shells, not just the one I'm typing in
+* Ctrl-R (reverse-isearch) can search the history of all the shells, not just the one I'm typing in
 * History is forever

+### What I tried before this

+* Default behavior (history kept in memory, saved on quit): up-arrow works, but commands typed in other shells aren't reverse-isearchable and the last shell to quit blows away `~/.bash_history` so my history is not forever
+* `export PROMPT_COMMAND="history -a; history -c; history -r"`: doesn't preserve up-arrow behavior; up-arrow gets last command executed in any shell.

 ### How it works

 * Shell histories live in a new directory.
 On my machine it's ~/.history
 * Each shell saves a history file containing the commands typed into that specific shell
 * Each shell uses as its HISTFILE a custom merged file that's dynamically updated, which contains the shell-specific histories of all the shells, with this specific shell's history last
 * A helper script is invoked as the `PROMPT_COPMMAND` to update the merged history files if needed
 * Shell histories from old/closed shells are automatically compacted but the contents stay around forever.
 * To improve the performance of rebuilding merged files, there's a table of contents for each merged history file

 ### Installing

 `setup.py` builds a script called `multihist`.
 Install it to your path somewhere.

 In your `.bash_profile`, add this bit.
 Update `SHELL_HISTDIR` to taste, and merge in whatever customizations you may already have to your `PROMPT_COMMAND`.

 ```
 export SHELL_UUID=`uuidgen`